GHP 350 (Critical Perspectives in Global Health)

 - Independent health-focused senior thesis research, of at least 4 weeks in duration.
 This research can be remote.

 - Global health book club.
 GHP will select one book on an important global health topic.
-Students will participate in one synchronous group discussion over the summer, moderated by Sebastian Ramirez, Heidi Morefield, and/or Arbel Griner, and will write one brief response paper.
+Students will participate in one synchronous group discussion over the summer, moderated by Sebastian Ramirez, Arbel Griner, and/or Benjamin Rice, and will write one brief response paper.

 3. Global Health Senior Thesis